Concordium/concordium.github.io/source/mainnet/net/guides/enterprise-identities.rst

 Support for enterprise identity creation
 ========================================

-If you experience issues with steps 1, 2,3,4, or 6, please contact Concordium’s technical support via support@concordium.software.com.
+If you experience issues with steps 1, 2,3,4, or 6, please contact Concordium’s technical support via support@concordium.software.

 If you experience issues with step 5, identity verification, please contact Notabene via ania@notabene.id.